kaiosilveira/nodejs-architecture-insights/README.md

 - The required fields are: Title and ownerId

 # Patterns to try
-- Object-oriented
+- Object-oriented programming with a DDD approach
-- Transforming
+- Transforming programming with a functional approach
-- Finit state machine (probably used together with transforming?)
+- Finit state machine (probably used together with some of the above?)